DaraghK93/stockApp/amplify/sprintRetrospective/week3.md

 ## **Start - Things we need to start doing:**
-- Need to split out the dependencies so that we're tripping each other up when it comes to features and PRs.
+- Need to split out the dependencies so that we're not tripping each other up when it comes to features and PRs.
 - More close communication with specific teams at early stages:
   - For frontend - Need more prototypes for explaining our ideas, more casual and quick prototypes to get our ideas across to each other.
   - For backend - Need identify clearly what information is needed when creating routes between frontend and backend.